eazy13forlife/cv-builder/README.md

 * Flexbox

 ## What I wanted to learn
-This was achieved without any react form library.
+This was achieved without any form library.
 It was all done using react hooks.

 ## Future Implementations
 User can download PDF version of resume